 And so, there are many things that you could do after engagement.
 But it’s a good idea to start with these things on your wedding planning checklist for your peace of mind because they will start to fill up quickly!

 It will also be helpful if you know your dates before reaching out to your wedding party.
-Even though the wedding party consists of your friends and family members who will be very understanding, it’s a sign of respect to let them know as soon as you know your wedding dates so that they can plan accordingly.
+Even though the wedding party consists of your closest friends and family members who will be very understanding, it’s a sign of respect to let them know as soon as you know your wedding dates so that they can plan accordingly.

 Notice that I used the word dates, not date.
 There is much more to your wedding dates than the date you are married.
-Your wedding dates include your wedding events, such as your bridesmaids’ day, guy time, wedding shower, wedding rehearsal, engagement party, and even your honeymoon.
+Your dream wedding dates include your wedding events, such as your bridesmaids’ day, guy time, wedding shower, wedding rehearsal, engagement party, and even your honeymoon.

 Choose Your Officiant

 Choosing a wedding officiant as soon as possible after the engagement is important.
 Not only are they very busy, but it’s also important to start your wedding counseling as soon as possible.
 You should start immediately if you haven’t started planning before you were engaged.

 After your engagement, the clock is ticking.
 The pastor/minister will let you know his/her requirements to go forward with your wedding.
 Many people forget that your approval from your officiant is the most important thing for your wedding day next to a Yes from your spouse.

 Choosing a venue is another task requiring booking at least a year ahead of time, this must be at the top of your wedding checklist before choosing other things such as the type of wedding, whether a destination wedding or something else, wedding attire, wedding style, etc. If you are thinking about getting engaged, you might just want to go ahead and reserve a venue.
 It might sound crazy, but the deposit you will put down to reserve your venue is nothing compared to losing out on the location you’ve always wanted.